-KOBE (TR) – The Osaka High Court in February found the number-two boss of the Yamaguchi-gumi, Kiyoshi Takayama, 66, to be complicit in the extortion of a construction industry employee in 2005 and 2006.
+HYOGO (TR) – The Osaka High Court in February found the number-two boss of the Yamaguchi-gumi, Kiyoshi Takayama, 66, in an appeal to be complicit in the extortion of a construction industry employee in 2005 and 2006.

 On Tuesday, the Osaka High District Public Prosecutor’s Office sentenced Takayama to six years in prison — a decree that is certain to rattle Japan’s largest organized crime group, reports the Kobe Shimbun (June 25).